Skip to main content

 • Watch out for bait-and-switch signs, like vague photos or missing size details.

 If the seller page looks messy, incomplete, or suspiciously empty, I move on.
-There are usually enough alternatives in a good CNFans shopping spreadsheet that you do not need to force a bad listing.
+There are usually enough alternatives in a good 100buy shopping spreadsheet that you do not need to force a bad listing.

 Step 7: Use QC References Before You Commit